 After Action Reviews

 An effective way to find ways to improve on both sides is to schedule after action review meetings immediately following large projects.
 These meetings are designated to look into a specific project or product.
-The objective of this meeting is to elicit feedback from the entire team while the work is fresh on everyone’s mind.
+The objective of this meeting is to elicit feedback from all workers while the work is fresh on everyone’s mind.
 Questions you should ask are the following:

 - What went well?